-(Colonel Hendricksson about two screamers fighting each other)
+(Colonel Hendricksson about two androids fighting each other)

 – Jefferson, you must be confusing me with someone who gives a shit.

+The story.
 2078.
 Sirius 6b, once a prospering mining colony, is now some kind of an abandoned wasteland – a result of a long civil was between 2 fractions who couldn’t find agreement on how to proceed.
 One of them, Alliance, created AMS (Autonomous Mobile Swords) that are so effective and hunting down their enemy fraction.
-These self-replicating machines are called “screamers” because of an incredibly high sound they produce during the attack.
+These self-replicating machines are called screamers because of an incredibly high sound they produce during the attack.
 Few people are still left on this planet and try to find a way to escape from it.
-It seems that 2 fractions finally managed to have some truce.
-But colonel Joseph Hendricksson (Peter Weller) feels that more probably both sides have abandoned their armies, leaving them to slowly vanish here.
+It seems that 2 fractions finally managed to reach some truce.
+But colonel Joseph Hendricksson (Peter Weller – “Robocop“, “Naked Lunch“, “Star Trek Into Darkness“) feels that more probably both sides have abandoned their armies, leaving them to slowly vanish here.

+The visuals.
 The world here is full of rust and despair.
-It looks deadly desperate.
+It looks dead.
 Abandoned facilities.
-Empty deserts covered with snow look.
+Empty deserts covered with snow.
 Nothing moves here.
 Nothing happens.
 Almost everyone has left or died.
 Many got killed by each other, others by screamers.
 There are still some people who exist here… yes, “exist” would be the right word.
 Great, remarkable decorations (mostly Quebec industrial areas).
 Just seeing how lonesome people cross these hollow landscapes is impressive.
-Sentimental music and their small, mostly highly cynical small talk underlines their loneliness.
+Sentimental, but not cheesily melodramatic music and the dialogues – mostly highly cynical small talk – greatly underline their loneliness.

+What I liked.
 The good thing is that “Screamers” never over-concentrates on something (that would made it a failure).
-It doesn’t try to develop complex concepts about the identity like “Blade Runner”.
+It doesn’t try to develop complex concepts about human identity like “Blade Runner“.
 It’s not a 100% horror but it has its tense moments that will make you nervous.
 It has enough plot twists and till the end you don’t know who is who, when even Hendricksson himself suspects he is a robot.
-It doesn’t rely too much on special effects – the CGI looks pretty old here, but it looks like an integral part of the movie.
+It doesn’t rely too much on special effects – the CGI looks pretty dated here, but it looks like an integral part of the movie.
 It has enough romantics and humour too.
-Simply put, “Screamers” does a little bit of everything without trying to be exceptional in it, and it does it so well, that it makes it versatile and remarkable, you never get bored.
+Simply put, “Screamers” does a little bit of everything without trying to be exceptional in it, and it does it so well, that it makes it versatile and remarkable – you just never get bored.

 Peter Weller plays a cynical and experienced soldier who still has some hope in getting out of this planet.
 Great and memorable role.
 As the story unveils, under the mask of a cynical soldier starts to appear a sentimental and lonely man.
 Speaking mostly with short rough one-liners, he nevertheless accepts to take the boy they found in the ruins (to find out later that it’s a disguised screamer), he begs Jessica to continue their trip because “you’re the only thing I have left”.

 Worth watching?
-Absolutely, if you like good old sci-fi.
-“Screamers” has all the ingredients in the right place and doesn’t take itself too seriously, leaving enough space for gore, fun and just a good human story.
+Absolutely, if you like good old 80-s sci-fi like “Outland“, “Inquest of Pilot Pirx” or “The Abyss“.
+I wouldn’t really consider it a horror movie, but the atmosphere may get very creepy.
+“Screamers” has all the ingredients in the right place and doesn’t take itself too seriously, leaving enough space for gore, darkness, robots, fun and just a good human story.